rose-collectionservices/collection-services-manual/11-ASSESSMENT AND REPORTING/readme.md

 * Number of gifts received and documented within the same quarter and fiscal year;
 * Extents of material received.

-The Acquisitions Assistant tracks purchases and gifts in the [Acquisitions Receiving Logs](https://emory.box.com/s/zjnllx6bntj7hnzlh1m8heebibm030ol).
-The Accessioning and Collections Manager [compiles the collections receiving statistics](https://emory.box.com/s/u78dhmnv3ewxkesvt4wk8kri363dx2m9) based on that tracking.
+The Accessioning Archivist tracks purchases and gifts in the [Acquisitions Receiving Logs](https://emory.box.com/s/zjnllx6bntj7hnzlh1m8heebibm030ol).
+The Accessioning Archivist [compiles the collections receiving statistics](https://emory.box.com/s/u78dhmnv3ewxkesvt4wk8kri363dx2m9) based on that tracking.

 ### 11.1.6 Emory Finding Aids and Alma